felipead/event-mega/README.md

 ## The MEGA event-streaming protocol

 MEGA uses JSON as its data-interchange and object representation format.
-Implementations also supports [BSON](http://bsonspec.org) (_Binary JSON_), which is more compact and efficient.
+Implementations also support [BSON](http://bsonspec.org) (_Binary JSON_), which is more compact and efficient.

 MEGA payloads can be embedded inside messages or payloads from other transport protocols, if properly encoded.
 For example, Amazon SQS uses XML to serialize its messages.
 MEGA payloads may be transported inside a SQS message in the form of a XML-escaped JSON string, or [Base64](https://en.wikipedia.org/wiki/Base64) encoded BSON bytes.